juhasev/sample-ninja-help/projects.md

 There are TWO dashboards available for each project.

-- **Project Dashboard** - Allows the user to explore granular statistics on the activity around that particular project
+- **Project Dashboard** - Allows the user to explore granular statistics on the activity around that particular project.
 - **Map of Respondents** - Allow the user to see geographic representation of Survey Starts.

 Click on the blue icons on each row to access these features.